coreysan/GOL-HTMLCanvas/README.md

-# GOL-WebGL
+# GOL-HTML Canvas
-Conway's Game of Life, written in WebGL
+Conway's Game of Life, displayed on an HTML canvas.

+Fork to contribute.